 Operation Description stop Stops the server.
 Note: When using fail-over, a simple shut-down of the SM does not work (the Veritas Cluster Server identifies that the SM is down and attempts to restart it).
 The correct procedure is: 1.
 Perform the manual fail-over.
-See Subscriber Manager (SM) Fail-Over ("Subscriber Manager Fail-Over" on page 2-10).
+See Subscriber Manager (SM) Fail-Over (on page 2-10).
 2. Use the Veritas Cluster Manager Application to stop the monitoring (probing) of the SM.
 3. Use the SM's CLU (p3smstop) to stop the SM. restart [wait] Stops the server operation and then restarts it.
-The optionwait causes the CLU to return only after the SM is up. sm-version Displays the version of the currently installed SM. sm-status [detail] Displays the SM operational status: whether the SM is running or not and whether it is Active or Standby.
-If errors have occurred, their summary is displayed.
+The optionwait causes the CLU to return only after the SM is up. sm-version Displays the version of the currently installed SM. sm-status [detail] Displays the SM operational status: whether the SM is running or not and whether it is active or standby.
+If errors have occurred, a summary is displayed.
 To receive a detailed description, use the optiondetail. reset-sm-status Clears the errors displayed, enabling the user to see if new errors have occurred. extract-support-file Retrieves the support file from the agent.
 This command extracts the SM support information to a defined file.
-The SM support information should be extracted and sent to Cisco's customer support with each support request. show-stats Displays statistics information regarding logon operations.
-The rate results are updated once every 10 seconds. reset-stats Resets the statistics information. logging=[on/off] Enables/disables the logging of user logon to the UserLog.
-Note: When this flag is enabled it may affect performance.
+The SM support information should be extracted and sent to Cisco Customer Support with each support request. output Defines the name of the file to which the SM support information is extracted. show-stats Displays statistics information regarding logon operations.
+The rate results are updated once every 10 seconds. reset-stats Resets the statistics information. logging=[on/off] Enables or disables the logging of user logon to the user log.
+Note: When this flag is enabled, it may affect performance.